 Skin cells go into defence mode when exposed to UV radiation from the sun.
 Melanocytes deliver melanin to keratinocytes, the skin's surface cells.
 Melanin pigment acts as a defence mechanism, preventing additional cell damage from UV exposure.

 The skin's melanin pigment increases after sun exposure, creating the "tanning" effect, which darkens the skin.
 This is how our bodies automatically protect themselves from the sun's rays.Melanin acts as a skin’s shield to fight the harsh sun rays.
 (1)

 Is Sun Tanning Harmful For The Skin?

-After covering yourself as much as possible, apply a sunscreen with high SPF and re-apply it after two hours.
-Sunscreen is formulated to minimize the skin damage caused by the UVA.
-It helps in protecting skin from premature ageing by preventing wrinkles and hyperpigmentation.
+- After covering yourself as much as possible, apply sunscreen with high SPF and re-apply it after two hours.
+(3) Sunscreen is formulated to minimise the skin damage caused by UVA.
+By minimizing scars and discolouration, it aids in protecting the skin from early ageing.

 Home Remedies For Indian Skin To Remove Tanning

 If you have already tanned your skin, you’re probably wondering how to remove tan?
 Long-term skin damage caused by consistent overexposure to the sun is potentially irreversible.
 However, if your skin has been recently affected by the exposure, you can start working on the process of de-tanning to regain your original skin colour and health.
 It’s likely that the damage won’t be fully repaired but it will soothe your skin and will restore it to the best.

 There are two ways to go about the procedure - home remedies and healing skin products.
 We recommend you to start with the home remedies and ayurvedic cures as you’ll skip any further damage or side effects caused by chemicals to your skin.

 We have listed some of the best home remedies and ingredients that will give you the best results.
 Let’s scroll through them one-by-one!